aewebsolutions/laravel-translator/README.md

   'uses' => 'fruitsController@apple'
 ]);
 ```
 You can associate, not just a single locale, but a group of them too.
-Also, if a route is available for all application's supported locales, you can use the ´all´ keyword.
+Also, if you need a route to be available for the whole group of supported locales, you can use the ´all´ keyword.
 ```PHP
 Route::get('apple', ['locales' => ['en', 'es'] ,  'uses' => 'fruitsController@apple'  ]);
 Route::get('peach', ['locales' => 'all' ,  'uses' => 'fruitsController@peach'  ]);